brushing-git/PSYCH239Project/README.md

 A variety of neural network models were used to learn representations.
 Each architecture was custom designed in `pytorch` to test hypotheses about the relevance of similarity metrics for RSA.
 Two broad categories of models were used.
 The first are simple feedforward neural networks with only 1 hidden layer.
 The second were feedforward neural networks with multiple hidden layers and parameter counts.
 The smallest model had 32,960 parameters and the largest model had 172,800 parameters.
 Models also varied in their activation functions.
 Sigmoid, RELU, and smoothstep were all utilized as given `pytorch`.

 Models were trained on data sets and then validated on a hold-out test set.
-Training was done on Google Colab, and `pytorch` was used to train the models.
+Training was done on Google Colab, and `pytorch` was used to train the models with `cuda`.
 For conducting RSA experiments, trained models had their parameters copied minus the final layer used for making predictions.

 ## Experiments

+Experiments were run on 12 different models.
+After training and validation, representations for each model's penultimate layer were compared using 4 different similarity metrics.
+RDMs were constructed and displayed by `matplotlib`, and they can be found below.

 ## Results

-## Discussion
+The results of experiments showed mismatches between RDMs constructed with correlation and distance metrics on neural networks with RELU activation functions.
+For example at the coarse-grained level where RDMs are measuring similarity of the functional form of distributions (Gaussian compared to Beta compared to Gamma), the ordering of RDMs is reversed for RELU networks but not for Sigmoid networks:

+                    | RELU Network                  | Sigmoid Network
+Pearson Correlation |